UPST Investors Have Opportunity to Lead Upstart Holdings, Inc. Securities Fraud Lawsuit

 Shareholders with $500,000 losses or more are encouraged to contact the firm.

-BENSALEM, Pa., July 1, 2022 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Upstart Holdings, Inc. ("Upstart" or the "Company") (NASDAQ: UPST).
+LOS ANGELES, July 7, 2022 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Upstart Holdings, Inc. ("Upstart" or the "Company") (NASDAQ: UPST).

 Class Period: March 18, 2021 – May 9, 2022